Hadeweka/crystowl-nest/README.md

 Here, ```XXXXXXXXX``` and ```YYYYYYYYY``` are Telegram user IDs of users you want to allow access to the bot.
 You can get these IDs by sending a ```/replace``` command to the bot and checking the command line standard output.

+Currently, the bot texts are written in German.
+To translate them, edit them in ```src/crystowl-nest.cr``` to your liking.

 ## Features:

 * [X] Shopping list creator